 All subscriptions renew at then-current rates.
 For instance, should the full-price annual subscription increase from $199 to $219 while your subscription is active, you’ll be charged $219 at your next renewal date.

-Motley Fool doesn’t refund or prorate canceled subscriptions, save for annual subscriptions canceled within 30 days.
+Motley Fool doesn’t refund or prorate canceled subscriptions, except for a 30-day money-back guarantee on annual subscriptions.
 However, subscribers may apply balances remaining on canceled subscriptions to other Motley Fool premium service subscriptions.

 Here is what you get with your Motley Fool Stock Advisor subscription: